Daemon59/calculator/README.md

 # calculator

-It's a basic console javascript calculator with if/else statements.
+It's a simple console javascript calculator with if/else statements.